FrauenLoop-gUG/Databases/Week 04/Class1/README.md

 # Week 4 Class 1 #

+Review of concepts from pervious class

-Using US Immigration data complete the following
+Using US Immigration data build the table sturcture and import data.

-Basic db structure and straight reporting questions: (e.g., how many …X)?
+Break

+How many.....

 -immigrants with no children